getschomp/Skill-Swap/README.md

 - [ ] The user must specify a name and category for a success message
 - [ ] The user can optional add a skill description, wikipedia url and avatar
 - [ ] If the user dose not specify the required information they will get an error
+- [ ] The user will be redirected to the edit profile page when they sumbit a skill so that they can add the skills

 <h5>Edit Skills</h5>
 As a user that wants to improve the definition of a skill